-Do you love to blog and want to make some extra cash?
-Blogging is a low-cost business idea with the potential to make thousands of dollars per month.
-This guide shares how you can make money blogging, with 11 revenue streams used by professional bloggers who earn a full-time income through their website.
+This guide shares how you can make money blogging, with 11 revenue streams used by professional bloggers who earn a full-time income through their websites.

 How much money can bloggers earn?